Travel and Transport

 With beautiful scenery around every corner and vibrant towns and villages full of great places to eat and drink, we are sure you will want to return again and again to the south coast of Cornwall.

 GWR operate high speed train services frequently from London Paddington station including the Night Riviera Sleeper Service to Penzance.
 There are also direct trains daily from Bristol and beyond.
-More info from: nationalrail.co.uk
+Find out more at www.gwr.com

 Once in Cornwall, there's a great rail network for getting around the county, ideal for when the roads are busy in the summer.
 Give the driver a rest and grab a cheap day return to St Ives or Looe.
 Sit back and enjoy the scenery on the Tamar Valley Line or head to the beach at Newquay or Falmouth.
-For more info, go to Great Scenic Railways
+For more info, go to GWR

 The First Group co-ordinate bus services from many Cornish stations.